Cosmikats/DIY-Feminist-Cybersecurity-FR/README.md

-# A DIY Guide to Feminist Cybersecurity
+# A DIY Guide to Feminist Cybersecurity (en francais!)

 https://hackblossom.org/cybersecurity/

+(This is a work-in-progress to translate <a href="https://github.com/HACK-BLOSSOM/DIY-Feminist-Cybersecurity">A DIY Guide to Feminist Cybersecurity</a> into french.
+Eventually, this readme will be translated into french!)

 This is a comprehensive, succinct, and accessible DIY cybersecurity guide geared towards feminists, activists, and their friends.
 If you would like to contribute, please contact <a href="mailto:noah@hackblossom.org" target="_top">noah@hackblossom.org</a>.